 The decentralized planning strategy needs to take checkpoint existence, communication range limit, synchronization, and searching time into consideration.
-We build the new planning strategy by decentralizing our existing ridge walking algorithm (RWA) in [17], [18].
+We build the new planning strategy on our existing ridge walking algorithm (RWA), which was designed for the centralized version of the problem in [21], [22].
+RWA and its variants have been proved to be effective in accelerating the convergence of $P(C_i | Z^{1:k})$ to reduce searching time and have excellent scalability.